“The promise given was a necessity of the past: the word broken is a necessity of the present.” – Niccolo Machiavelli

 3.)
 Relevant Reading / In Closing:

-I now offer consulting to a small number of people.
-You can find out more about that here.
+I offer consulting services to a small number of people, you can find out more about that here.
 If you enjoyed these maxims, check out the following.